socomsystems/documentation/admin_manual/issues/general_troubleshooting.rst

 major browsers have developer tools for viewing the console, and you usually access them by pressing F12.

-.. note:: The logfile of Nextcloud is located in the data directory ``nextcloud/data/nextcloud.log``.
+.. note:: The logfile of cyfrSpaces is located in the data directory ``nextcloud/data/nextcloud.log``.

 .. _label-phpinfo: